webplan-pro/vscode-dendron-keybindings/README.md

 Just restart VS Code after the installation of this extension and your favorite Sublime Text keyboard shortcuts will be available in VS Code.
 ### Importing settings
 The first time the extension is launched a prompt is shown that let's you import your Sublime Settings.
-If you want to import your settings at a later time use the `Import Sublime Text settings` command from the Command Palette (F1).
+If you want to import your settings at a later time use the `Sublime Text Keymap: Import Sublime Text Settings` command from the Command Palette (F1).

 ![](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/.readme/demo.gif)
 ## FAQ